Malham Cove & Caves: November 30st - December 1st

 We have lots of other walks coming up that are great for training.
 They also provide an opportunity to ask questions about your upcoming challenge and meet other members of the team.
 So please browse our website www.getoutdoorsuk.org and come join us soon!
 We're adding new dates all the time.
-Taking part in build up events is also a great excuse to push your fundraising page if you are supporting a charity and update supporters about your challenge journey via social media, etc.
+Taking part in build up events is also a great excuse to push your fundraising page if you are supporting a charity and update supporters about your journey via social media.

 If you aren't able to join us for a walk, then great places to train with decent inclines include: The Lake District with 214 Wainwrights; Snowdonia; The Dark Peak District with Mam Tor, the Great Ridge and Kinder Scout; the Brecon Beacons & Black Mountains with Pen y Fan and Sugar Loaf Mountains.
 There's also the Malvern Hills, Chiltern Hills and Cotswolds, which have lots of hilly walks.
-There may be other hilly area near you.
+There may be other hilly areas near you.

 The level of training needed depends totally on where you're starting from.
 Completion is dependent on a mixture of fitness, stamina and determination.

-As a rough guide we recommend vigorous exercise at least 3 times per week for as long as possible prior to the event.
+As a rough guide we recommend vigorous exercise at least 3 times per week for as long as possible prior to an event.
 Walk briskly on the hilliest routes you can find, such that you are regularly out of breath.
 Improve your stamina by including a long weekly walk, building up to 15 miles or more.
 Improve your cardio by walking your shorter walks as fast as you can.

 Jogging uphill is a really good way to replicate the cardiovascular strain needed for ascents.